 Your employer must pay you 80% of your wages, or £2500 whichever is lower, each month, for the time you are being on furloughed, in order to be eligible for the job retention scheme grant.
 They must pay you 100% of your wages for the hours that you are working.

 Your employer can claim a portion of your wages back through the Coronavirus Job Retention Scheme, for the hours when you are on furlough.

-Between November and April, they can claim for the full 80% of your wages that they are paying you.
+Until June 30th, 2021, they can claim for the full 80% of your wages that they are paying you.
 They must only pay you employers’ national insurance contributions (ER NICS) and pension contributions.
 There is a cap for the claim of £2500.
-The policy will be reviewed in January to see if employer contributions might be increased.

 Depending on how much time you are working compared to being furloughed, the cap for what can be claimed through the job retention scheme are different.
 For example, if you are placed on furlough for 60% of your normal hours and work 40% then your employer can claim up to 60% of the £2500 cap from the scheme.

 From July 1st your employer will need to contribute to the cost of putting you on furlough.
 You should still receive the same amount– 80% of your wages for the hours not worked.

 In July, the government will contribute 70% and your employer must contribute 10% for hours not worked.
 In August and September, the government contribution is 60% and the employer contribution 20%.

 Your employer can ask you to come in for any amount of time on any shift pattern.
 Your employer can claim from the furlough scheme for any of your normal hours that you are not working.